joshnuss/hypersonic/README.md

 # Hypersonic

-A multi-player markdown editor and Wiki that works with or without an internet connection.
+A multi-player markdown editor and wiki that works with or without an internet connection.

 ## Features